w3c/wai-components/index.md

 <p>These accessibility guidelines are based on the fundamental technical specifications of the web, and are developed in coordination with all <a href="https://www.w3.org/TR/">W3C technical specifications</a> (HTML, XML, CSS, SVG, SMIL, etc.).
 W3C also develops technical specifications that directly address accessibility, including:</p>
 <ul>
-  <li><a href="https://w3c.github.io/wai-website/standards/aria/">ARIA, the Accessible Rich Internet Applications</a> Suite, which defines a way to make web applications more accessible to people with disabilities.
+  <li><a href="{{ "/standards-guidelines/aria/" | relative_url }}">ARIA, the Accessible Rich Internet Applications</a> Suite, which defines a way to make web applications more accessible to people with disabilities.
 It especially helps with dynamic content and advanced user interface controls developed with Ajax, HTML, JavaScript, and related technologies.</li>
 </ul>

 {% assign example_url = "/fundamentals/components/examples/#guide" | relative_url %}
 ![illustration showing the guidelines for the different components, detailed description at {{ example_url }}]({{ "/content-images/wai-components/specs.png" | relative_url }}){:longdesc="{{example_url}}"}

-For more information, see [W3C Accessibility Standards Overview](https://w3c.github.io/wai-std-gl-overview/standards-guidelines/)
+For more information, see [W3C Accessibility Standards Overview]({{ '/standards-guidelines/' | relative_url }})